Blood-Dawn/Social-group-simulator/docs/Milestone-1-Requirements.md

 **Goal**: Share information with campus community
 **Precondition**: Student is logged into the system
 **Main Success Scenario**:
-1. Student clicks "Create Post" button
+1. Student clicks the "Create Post" button
 2. System displays post creation dialog
 3. Student enters post title
 4. Student enters post content
 5. Student selects appropriate category
 6. Student clicks "Submit"
 7. System validates input
-8. System saves post to database
+8. System saves the post to the database
-9. System displays success message
+9. System displays a success message
-10. System updates main feed with new post
+10. System updates the main feed with a new post

 **Extensions**:
 - 7a.
-Validation fails: System displays error message and returns to step 3
+Validation fails: System displays an error message and returns to step 3
 - 8a.
-Save fails: System displays error message and allows retry
+Save fails: System displays an error message and allows retry

 ### **UC2: User Views Feed**
 **Actor**: Any authenticated user